 '''

 $ abgcy run --help

 INFO: Showing help with the command 'abqcy run -- --help'.

 NAME

 abqcy run - Run Abaqus jobs.

 SYNOPSIS

 abqcy run INPUT USER <flags>

 DESCRIPTION

 Run Abaqus jobs.

 POSITIONAL ARGUMENTS

 INPUT

 Type: 'str'

 The path to the input file.

 USER

 Type: 'str'

 The name of the user subroutine, if it is a Cython/Pure Python script, it will.

-⇒be compiled to an object file automatically.
+→be compiled to an object file automatically.
+If a companion ''.pxd'' file is found, it

+⊸will be copied.

 FLAGS

 -j, --job=JOB

 Type: Optional['str']

 Default: None

 The name of the job, by default the current directory name.

 -o, --output=OUTPUT

 Type: Optional['str']

 Default: None

 The path to the output directory, by default the current directory.

--s, --script=SCRIPT

 '''